rei/rei-cedar-docs/docs/components/input/README.md

                 "type": "boolean",
                 "default": "false",
                 "description": "Sets the input to an error state, displays the `error` slot if one is present."
               },
               {
-                "name": "helperPosition",
-                "type": "string",
-                "default": "bottom",
-                "description": "Sets the position of the `helper-text` slot.
-Possible options are: {  ‘top’  |  ‘bottom’  }."
-              },
-              {
                 "name": "background",